maxlapides/dovetailer/README.md

 * production build: minify HTML
 * Lossless image compression
 * Include reset and responsive styles in the same `<style>` tag
+* On save, re-compile only the changed template